JuliaML/MLDataUtils.jl/docs/introduction/design.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 As we mentioned before, as long as we can somehow keep track of
-the indices, we don't actually require the data-storage to offer
+the indices, we don't actually require the data source to offer
 a lot of special functionality.
 The question that remained,
 though, is how to track the indices in a sensible and
 non-intrusive manner.
 When in doubt, we try to follow the Julia
 design by example.
 Consider the ``SubArray`` type.
 In our current
 context, we can think about it as really just a special case
-implementation for a data-container decorator that keeps track of
+implementation for a data container decorator that keeps track of
 the indices (especially since the release of 0.5).

 We will call an object that connects some data-container to some